janeyrinn/karmayoga/README.md

 1. Install boto3 and django-storages and freeze your requirements
 2. Add the values from the `.csv` you downloaded to the Heroku configvars
 3. Delete 'DISABLE_COLLECT_STATIC = 1' from the config vars
+4. Create a custom storage python file in your development environment with the following

+>* from django.conf import settings
+>* from storages.backends.s3boto3 import S3Boto3Storage

+>* class StaticStorage(S3Boto3Storage):
+    location = settings.STATICFILES_LOCATION

+>* class MediaStorage(S3Boto3Storage):
+    location = settings.MEDIAFILES_LOCATION

-4. Deploy the app
+5. Deploy the app
-5. In the S3 bucket, set up a new media folder at the same level as the tatic folder and upload any required files.
+6. In the S3 bucket, set up a new media folder at the same level as the tatic folder and upload any required files.
 Both files need to be publicly accessible.

 ### Make a clone on GitPod